bradywatkinson/react-constellation/README.md

 # react-constellation
-A simple react component to add a global constellation layer
+A simple react component to render a constellation overlay